codedragon/Puppy_career_talk/slides.md

 # A word about networking:
-Your most important connections will be the ones who have worked with you, coded with you or see you as an expert on some level
+Your most important connections will be the ones who have worked with you, coded with you or see you as an expert on some level.
+How do you get this?

 ## coding meetups, coding dojos, hackathons, programming nights
  * learn craftsmanship/best practices as well as coding
  * find your people
  * pay attention to goals and technologies for right fit
  * find your voice

 Note:
 If you have a tight resume/linkedin, you can get some headway with company recruiters,